charlieperrone/audio-services/README.md

 - Create homepage linking to different sections via the navigation header

-- Add a few more colors to the Theme Provider

 - Create a contact me section with at least links to insta or email.
 Bonus points for mailing list setup.

-- Add an additional services section
+- Add an Logic Pro lessons section section

+- Add hover animations for all links